Reason why Taylor Swift hasn't performed the Super Bowl half-time show

 | Last updated

-Traditionally, the performance had been in partnership with Pepsi meaning that Swift was unable to perform, due to her contract with Coco-Cola.
+Traditionally, the performance had been in partnership with Pepsi meaning that Swift was unable to perform, due to her contract with Coca-Cola.

-According to TMZ, she is too busy rerecording her first six albums and will not make an appearance at the half-time show until she’s completed the project.
+Well, according to TMZ, the billionaire is too busy rerecording her first six albums - and won't make an appearance at the half-time show until she’s completed the project.

-The Style singer has been re-releasing some of her greatest hits, after losing the rights to her early albums in a bitter dispute with producer Scooter Braun.
+The 33-year-old has been re-releasing some of her greatest hits, after losing the rights to her early albums in a bitter dispute with producer Scooter Braun.

 He bought them in 2018 and later sold them for nearly $300 million (£248 million), leaving the Lover musician without creative control over her first six albums.